timchown/address-accountability/draft-chown-address-accountability.md

 {:numbered="no"}

-The author would like to thank the following people for comments on this text: Mark Smith, and James Woodyatt.
+The author would like to thank the following people for comments on this text: Mark Smith and James Woodyatt.